-The last I was awake this early was to catch a plane to the other side of the planet.
-Truth be told, there wasn’t much sleep either in the earlier wee hours owing to the pleasure of pure excitement since it has been way too long since the last Epic Drive.
+The last time I was awake this early was to catch a plane to the other side of the planet.
+Truth be told, there wasn’t much sleep either in the wee hours owing to the pleasure of pure excitement since it has been way too long since the last Epic Drive.
 So, what’s in the equation this time?
-Two 208 GTIs and a couple of ST.
+Two 208 GTIs and a couple of STs.

-Call it rusty or being on an unfamiliar turf the thing is, poor clipping of one apex will lead to an embarrassing next.
-So, getting your lines from the beginning is vital because before you know it, the run is already over.
-Being in hot hatch territory, it was evident all four of them were having a good time slaying corners on the limit which begs the question, which is best?
+Call it rusty or being on unfamiliar turf, poor clipping of one apex will lead to an embarrassing next.
+So, getting your lines bulls eyed from the beginning is vital because before you know it, the run is already over.
+Being in hot hatch territory, it was evident all four of them were having a good time slaying corners on the limit which begs the question, which one is best?

 Ford’s ST won our hearts two years back and is still a giggle to drive but if you must have a one-car garage, the GTI does a better job.
-It is for one, airy on the inside, comfortably seats four, may look nicer on the inside that is.
-Cheaper too.
+It is for one, airier on the inside, seats four comfortably and looks nicer on the inside.
+Also cheaper to buy.
 Should you want the best driving hatch, look no further because it’s the Fiesta.
 Despite that, both will happily shift into second to cog a wheel in the bends.

-The atmosphere was filled with turbo hisses, howling from a flat six left more than a few tattoos along B56.
-Unlike Klawang, Ulu Yam is near which makes it delightful for times in need of that speed fix.
+The atmosphere was filled with a combination of turbo hisses and a howling flat six which left more than a few more tattoos along B56.
+Unlike Klawang, Ulu Yam is nearer which makes it delightful for times in need of that speed fix.